 By J C Trussell, M.D.

-Marijuana (cannabis) is the most commonly used drug in the world, with an estimated annual prevalence of 3.8% of the adult population.
+Marijuana (weed) is the most commonly used drug in the world, with an estimated annual prevalence of 3.8% of the adult population.
+Its medical benefits are widely researched, and ‘Can CBD treat COVID-19?‘ is the present-day discussion.
 Overall, there has been a trend toward laxity in cannabis regulations as is evident by the recent passage of laws allowing recreational use in selected states in the U.S.

 First the bad news